Comments on "Unified neutrino mixing and approximate $\mu-\tau$ reflection symmetry" (Mod. Phys. Lett. A, 40 (2025) 26, 2550097 [arXiv:2502.18029 [hep-ph]]): The effective Majorana neutrino mass and the sum of the neutrino masses

 \section{The effective Majorana neutrino mass and the sum of the neutrino masses}

-Have known the Majorana CP-violating phases $\alpha, \beta$ and neutrino masses ($m_1, m_2, m_3$), it is straightforward to compute the effective Majorana neutrino masses $M_{ee}$\footnote{It is also referred to as the effective neutrino mass of the neutrinoless double $\beta$ decay.}of which the absolute value can be measured in the neutrinoless double beta decay ($0\nu 2\beta$) experiments. \be M_{ee} = m_1 c^2_{12} c^2_{13} e^{i 2\alpha} + m_2 s^2_{12} c^2_{13} e^{i 2\beta} + m_3 s^2_{13} e^{-2 i\delta}. \\ \ee To input experimental data in Eq.~(\ref{mee}), we could obtain $M_{ee}$ which is shown in Table II.
+Have known the Majorana CP-violating phases $\alpha, \beta$ and neutrino masses ($m_1, m_2, m_3$), the effective Majorana neutrino masses $M_{ee}$ can be directly computed.
+Its absolute value is experimentally accessible\footnote{It is also referred to as the effective neutrino mass of the neutrinoless double $\beta$ decay.} via neutrinoless double-beta decay $(0\nu\beta\beta)$ searches. \be M_{ee} = m_1 c^2_{12} c^2_{13} e^{i 2\alpha} + m_2 s^2_{12} c^2_{13} e^{i 2\beta} + m_3 s^2_{13} e^{-2 i\delta}. \\ \ee To input experimental data in Eq.~(\ref{mee}), we could obtain $M_{ee}$ which is shown in Table II.

 In Ref.\cite{yt}, the approximate ${\mu-\tau}$ reflection symmetric flavor neutrino mass matrix is given in Eq.(19): \be M_{23}= M_{23}^{\mu-\tau} + \Delta M_{23}, \ee where $\Delta M_{23}$ is a matrix representing the deviation from the exact ${\mu-\tau}$ reflection symmetry and is shown in Eq.(21) in Ref.\cite{yt}.
-The dimensionless parameters $\epsilon_{23}$ is introduced to characterize the violations of the ${\mu-\tau}$ reflection symmetry and if $0<\epsilon_{23}\leq 01$, the authors deem that the flavor neutrino mass matrix $M_{23}$ is satisfied with an approximate ${\mu-\tau}$ reflection symmetry.
+The dimensionless parameters $\epsilon_{23}$ is introduced to characterize the violations of the ${\mu-\tau}$ reflection symmetry and if $0<\epsilon_{23}\leq 0.1$, the authors deem that the flavor neutrino mass matrix $M_{23}$ is satisfied with an approximate ${\mu-\tau}$ reflection symmetry.